-The Secretarial Group in the General Affairs Department is in charge of administration for the outside directors.
-It also distributes meeting materials to the outside directors by the day prior to a meeting of the Board of Directors.
+The Company assigns a secretary in charge of the outside directors to implement communication and coordination between the outside directors and other UBE officers (the management team and the corporate auditors and the Board of Auditors) based on the instructions of the independent outside directors.
+The secretary also distributes meeting materials to the outside directors by the day prior to a meeting of the Board of Directors.